Linear stability of discrete shock profiles for systems of conservation laws: Introduction

-\end{hypo} We will show that Hypothesis \ref{H:Evans} implies that $1$ is actually a simple eigenvalue of the operator $\Lcc$.
-More precisely, we will prove that there exists a sequence $V\in \ell^2(\Z,\C^d)\backslash\lc0\rc$ such that
+We will show that Hypothesis \ref{H:Evans} implies that the eigenspace of $\Lcc$ associated with the eigenvalue $1$ is of dimension $1$.
+More precisely, we will define a sequence $V\in \ell^2(\Z,\C^d)\backslash\lc0\rc$ below in \eqref{def:V} such that:

-and such that the sequence $V$ converges exponentially fast towards $0$ at infinity, i.e. there exist two positive constants $C,c$ such that
+and we will prove that this sequence $V$ converges exponentially fast towards $0$ at infinity, i.e. there exist two positive constants $C,c$ such that

-Coming back to the discussion above, if there exists a regular profile that allows us to describe the one-parameter family of SDSPs as translations from one another, the sequence $V$ would then correspond to the "derivative" of said profile.
+Coming back to the above discussion, if there exists a regular profile that allows us to describe the one-parameter family of SDSPs as this profile up to translations, then the sequence $V$ and the derivative of the said profile would be collinear.

-We finalize this section by introducing two last hypotheses that we one could qualify as more technical. \begin{hypo} The matrices $A_{j,-p}=B_{j,-p}$, $A_{j,q}=-B_{j+1,q-1}$, $A_{-p}^\pm=B_{-p}^\pm$ and $A_q^\pm=-B_{q-1}^\pm$ are invertible for all $j\in\Z$. \end{hypo} This hypothesis is a consequence of the CFL condition \eqref{cond:CFL}, at least for the modified Lax-Friedrichs scheme.
-Hypothesis \ref{H:inv} serves us in the article to express the eigenvalue problems associated the operator $\Lcc$, $\Lcc^+$ and $\Lcc^-$ as dynamical systems (see Section \ref{subsec:GSloin:ExpEigen}).
+We finalize this section by introducing two last (technical) hypotheses. \begin{hypo} The matrices $A_{j,-p}=B_{j,-p}$ and $A_{j,q}=-B_{j+1,q-1}$ are invertible for all $j\in\Z$ and the matrices $A_{-p}^\pm=B_{-p}^\pm$ and $A_q^\pm=-B_{q-1}^\pm$ are also invertible. \end{hypo} This hypothesis is usually a consequence of the CFL condition \eqref{cond:CFL}.
+Hypothesis \ref{H:inv} serves us in the article to express the eigenvalue problem associated with the operators $\Lcc$, $\Lcc^+$ and $\Lcc^-$ as dynamical systems (see Section \ref{subsec:GSloin:ExpEigen} consecrated to the so-called "spatial dynamics").
 Finally, we impose for the following assumption to be verified. \begin{hypo} For all $l\in \lc1, \ppp,d\rc$, the equation

 has $p+q$ distinct solutions $\kappa\in \C\backslash\lc0\rc$. \end{hypo} Hypothesis \ref{H:Mpm1} will be used to prove that the matrix $M_l^\pm(1)$ defined by \eqref{def:Mlpm} is diagonalizable with simple eigenvalues.
 This will allow us to study the eigenvalues and eigenvectors of the matrix $M^\pm(1)$ defined by \eqref{def:M} in Section \ref{sec:GSnear1}.
-Let us observe that the expression \eqref{def:Fcl} of $\Fc_l^\pm$ implies that searching for solutions $\kappa\in \C^{p+q}\backslash\lc0\rc$ of \eqref{eg:Fcl} is equivalent to searching for zeroes of
+Let us observe that the expression \eqref{def:Fcl} of $\Fc_l^\pm$ implies that searching for solutions $\kappa\in \C^{p+q}\backslash\lc0\rc$ of \eqref{eg:Fcl} is equivalent to searching for zeroes of the polynomial:

-The function above has $p+q$ zeroes counted with multiplicity and Hypothesis \ref{H:inv} is then just equivalent to asking for the zeroes of the function above to be simple.
+The function above has $p+q$ zeroes counted with multiplicity and Hypothesis \ref{H:Mpm1} is then just equivalent to asking for the zeroes of the above function to be simple.